 1. Learn a language

-Learning a language is quite possibly the coronaproject we all need.
-The world is coming together more than ever and languages are our way into different cultures.
+Learning a language is quite possibly the project we all need.
+The world is coming together more than ever right now and languages are our way into different cultures.

 You can use apps like Rosetta Stone (free for students until end-June) or Duolingo to start from scratch learning a new language.
 Set yourself a goal of a word a day (the BJ Fogg approach) or 5 or 10 words if you want to speed things along.
 Each of these apps has a daily program that you can stick to.
 Rype is another good program that guides you through (it’s only free for 7 days though, so learn fast!).